Latest News at BCP

 Consider the trails at Pisgah, DuPont, Bent Creek, Kitsuma and Mount Mitchell.

-So, it's no wonder that as word travels about the new mountain biking trails at Buffalo Creek Park in Lake Lure, our community will attract some accomplished riders looking for that next cool challenge.
+So, it's no wonder that as word travels about the mountain biking trails at Buffalo Creek Park in Lake Lure, our community will attract some accomplished riders looking for that next cool challenge.

 While cycling has always been popular in North Carolina, the opportunity for mountain biking in the Lake Lure, Chimney Rock Village area has been limited until now.

-The new park offers
+The park offers

 the first opportunity for a mountain experience that will challenge